Automorphisms of profinite mapping class groups: The automorphism group of the arithmetic procongruence mapping class group

 such that the associated outer representation $\rho_\Q\co G_\Q\to\Out(\kG(S))$ is faithful.

-A (tangential) rational point on $\cM(S)_\Q$ determines a splitting of the short exact sequence~(\ref{fundamentalseqbis}) and so of the short exact sequence~(\ref{fundamentalseqcong}).
-There is then a lift of $\rho_\Q$ to a representation $\tilde{\rho}_\Q\co G_\Q\to\Aut(\kG(S))$ which induces an isomorphism of profinite groups:
+The splitting of the short exact sequence~(\ref{fundamentalseq}) determined by a tangential base point also determines a splitting of the short exact sequence~(\ref{fundamentalseqcong}).
+There is then a (faithful) representation $\check{\rho}_\Q\co G_\Q\to\Aut(\kG(S))$ which induces an isomorphism of profinite groups: